soundpress/RulesOfNYC/docs/c03/index.rst

 (a) A contract for consumer goods or services may not be described as non-cancellable, unless the seller has performed all its obligations at the time the consumer signs the contract.

-(b) A contract that complies with § 5-34(a) may describe the fee or penalty that will be imposed if the consumer cancels, or may state that the consumer who does not perform his or her obligations under the contract will be responsible to the seller for damages.
+(b) A contract that complies with 6 RCNY § 5-34(a) may describe the fee or penalty that will be imposed if the consumer cancels, or may state that the consumer who does not perform his or her obligations under the contract will be responsible to the seller for damages.